The OA

 The OA is an American mystery drama television series with science fiction, supernatural, and fantasy elements.
 The OA debuted on Netflix on December 16, 2016.
-Created and executive produced by Brit Marling and Zal Batmanglij, the series is their third collaboration.
+Created and executive-produced by Brit Marling and Zal Batmanglij, the series is their third collaboration.
 The series consists of two seasons of eight episodes each, nearly all directed by Batmanglij, and is produced by Plan B Entertainment and Anonymous Content.
-In the series, Marling stars as a young woman named Prairie Johnson who resurfaces after having been missing for seven years.
+In the series, Marling stars as a young woman named Prairie Johnson, who has resurfaced after having been missing for seven years.
 Prairie now calls herself "the OA" and can see, despite having been blind before her disappearance.

 On February 8, 2017, Netflix renewed the series for a second season, dubbed "Part II", that was released on March 22, 2019.
 Although The OA was planned by its creators to be a five-part story told in five seasons, on August 5, 2019, Netflix canceled the series after two seasons, leaving the show with a cliffhanger ending.
 The OA received generally favorable critical reception, averaging 77% for Part I and 92% for Part II on Rotten Tomatoes.
-The series' directing, visuals and acting were often singled out, as was its social impact.
-It has been listed by many publications as one of the best TV shows of the 2010s, 21st century, and all time.
+It has been included in the "best of ..." lists of many entertainment publications.

 Synopsis

 Part I

-The series is about Prairie Johnson, an adopted young woman who resurfaces after having been missing for seven years.
+The series follows Prairie Johnson, an adopted young woman who resurfaces after having been missing for seven years.
 Upon her return, Prairie calls herself "the OA" (for "original angel"), has scars on her back, and can see, despite having been blind when she disappeared.
 The OA refuses to tell the FBI and her adoptive parents where she has been and how her eyesight was restored, and instead quickly assembles a team of five locals (four high school students and a teacher) to whom she reveals that information, also explaining her life story.
 Finally, she asks for their help to save the other missing people whom she claims she can rescue by opening a portal to another dimension.

 Part II

-The second season follows the OA as she traverses to another dimension and ends up in San Francisco to continue her search for her former captor Hap and her fellow captives.
+The second season follows the OA as she traverses to another dimension and ends up in San Francisco to continue her search for her former captor, Hap, and her fellow captives.
 Prairie crosses paths with private eye Karim Washington and assists in his investigation of the surreal disappearance of a missing girl that involves an abandoned house with a supernatural history and an online puzzle game.
 Meanwhile, in the original dimension, a series of unfortunate events propels the OA's five companions to embark on a road trip across America to assist the OA on her journey.